 Seattle, like most American cities, is a diverse place with people from around the world.
 This diversity is reflected in our Meetup group.
 We have hikers ranging from early 20s to mid 60s from China, Taiwan, India, Russia, Ukraine, Uzbekistan, Latvia, Israel, Syria, Iran, Korea, Japan, Vietnam, Cambodia, Philippines, Germany, France, Netherlands, and more.
 Thankfully, the people who join in our activities are openminded and accepting of diversity.

 Many are already experienced backpackers and others are new to the activity.
 People from every background enjoy winter backpacking.
-Don’t assume that there is any particular ethnicity, gender, or age group will not be interested in winter backpacking, capable of handling the challenges involved, or unable to be your friend.
+Don’t assume any particular ethnicity, gender, or age group will not be interested in winter backpacking, capable of handling the challenges involved, or unable to be your friend.

 People are individuals and everyone loves the wilderness in their own way.
 My own experiences with winter backpackers has confirmed my belief in the fundamental oneness and goodness of humankind.
 I am grateful for all the people who have joined in on these wilderness adventures.